danielepagano/simple-go-load-balancer/rfd.md

 - An instance of `RateLimitManager`, which provides rate-limiting for scope as controlled by caller.

 The `Application` will maintain a concurrent map from the upstream address to the number of active connections for the address.
-When a connection is requested, the proxy library will inform `RateLimitManager` of the event, and if the response allows a connection, it will iterate through the upstreams looking for the one lowest number of open connections (keeping the upstreams ordered, like with a treemap, would be overkill for this implementation), increase the connection count, then attempt to dial the upstream.
+When a connection is requested, the proxy library will inform `RateLimitManager` of the event as described above, and if the response allows a connection, it will iterate through the upstreams looking for the one lowest number of open connections (keeping the upstreams ordered, like with a treemap, would be overkill for this implementation), increase the connection count, then attempt to dial the upstream.
 If dial fails (or when the connection is closed), the number of open connections for the upstream will be lowered (this optimistic increment behavior lowers the number of operations against the map, since connection failures are considered the exception).

+- The proxy uses go `io.Copy` to transfer data to and from the upstreams.
+Two goroutines will be responsible for copying in each direction (client->upstream and upstream->client) until both source EOFs are reached; if an error occurs in either copy, a signal channel between the two will be used to interrupt the other goroutine.
+Once both goroutines terminate, the connection will be marked as released in the rate-limiter.
-- The proxy uses simple buffering to transfer data to and from the upstreams; in a more mature system, this would be improved by creating a faster and more controllable buffer (like a growable ring buffer); this is important as we want to limit memory usage and reduce GC pauses, especially if the client, proxy, and upstream servers bandwidths are very different.
+  - In a more mature system, this would be improved by creating a faster and more controllable buffer (like a growable ring buffer); this is important as we want to limit memory usage and reduce GC pauses, especially if the client, proxy, and upstream servers bandwidths are very different.

 The Application itself will manage connection errors and take care of cleanly closing the connections to server and client.